Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Recover_from_a_Liquid_Cooled_Cabinet_EPO_Event.md

 **CAUTION:** Verify the reason why the EPO occurred and resolve that problem before clearing the EPO state.

 If a Cray EX liquid-cooled cabinet or cooling group experiences an EPO event, the compute nodes may not boot.
-Use CAPMC to force off all the chassis affected by the EPO event.
+Use PCS to force off all the chassis affected by the EPO event.

 ### Procedure